programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 The first thing you should do is enter the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 This line will tell the computer what language your script is written in.
 For a BASH script, the line should be `#!/bin/bash`.

 The script we are going to write will have three parts.
 First, it will prompt you for a folder.
-Second, it will prepare the images, OCR, and translate the images in that folder.
+Second, it will prepare, OCR, and translate the images in that folder.
 Third, it will save the transcriptions and translations to seperate folders.

 To incorporate user input, simply add `read -p` followed by a prompt for the user.
 For example, the following two lines of code will prompt you for the name of a folder on your Desktop and then create a variable containing the full file path of that folder.
 ```